Head-To-Head Comparison: Latch (NASDAQ:LTCH) and General Cannabis (OTCMKTS:CANN)

 |N/A

-This is a breakdown of current recommendations and price targets for Latch and General Cannabis, as reported by MarketBeat.
+This is a summary of current ratings and target prices for General Cannabis and Latch, as provided by MarketBeat.

 |Sell Ratings